XiongxiaoXu/SST/README.md

 The installation of mamba-ssm package can refer to https://github.com/state-spaces/mamba.

 ## Run
 To get the result of Table 2, run the scripts etth1.sh, electricity.sh, and exchange_rate.sh.
-For exmaple, run etth1.sh:
+For exmaple, run etth1.sh in a terminal:

 `./etth1.sh`